ORNL/Jekyll-ORNL-Theme/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/llnl/jekyll-llnl-theme.
+Bug reports and pull requests are welcome on GitHub at https://github.com/ornl/jekyll-ornl-theme.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [LLNL Contributing Guide](https://github.com/LLNL/open-source-guidelines/blob/master/CONTRIBUTING.md) code of conduct.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [ORNL Contributing Guide](https://github.com/ORNL/open-source-guidelines/blob/master/CONTRIBUTING.md) code of conduct.

 ## Release

 This Jekyll theme is released under the MIT License.
 For more details see the LICENSE File.

-LLNL-CODE-705597
-LLNL-WEB-680594